IrisShaders/glsl-transformer/README.md

 ## TODO

-- Refactor the printe to not use intervals but rather just gather the added tokens and insert them during iteration of the whole token stream.
 - Make a more elegant system for transforming the trees.
 Some kind of tree matching with actions. (lambdas?)
 - low priority: implement more extensions, like `GL_EXT_shader_explicit_arithmetic_types`